mcm001/prusaOwnersWiki/S3l3ctor.md

 ### Final Assembly

-Press the tumbler motor end with stepper and endstop into the rest of the tumbler assembly.
-Take care with the orientation - make sure that when the endstop is triggered, the furthest right bearing (closest to the stepper) is down.
+Take a moment to make sure that the orientation of the tumbler assembly is correct.
+Tool index 6 (closest to the stepper) should be selected (bearing down) when the endstop is triggered, or just about.
 Now take this assembly and mount it onto the main body using 2x retainers.
 The drive gear stepper motor should be directly opposite the tumbler stepper motor.
 You can optionally secure the retainers with a stupid small M3 bolt.
 I don't bother as I'm constaltly taking it apart.

 ## Magic Mushroom splitter and bowden tubes